 A back-up plan

 Sometimes things go wrong.
-Your child might use alcohol or other drugs, or gatecrashers might cause problems.
+The party might not be supervised adequately, your child might use alcohol or other drugs, or gatecrashers might cause problems.
 It’s a good idea to have a back-up plan, just in case.

 You might consider:

-- letting your child know that he can call you at any time, in any condition, if he needs your help
+- letting your child know that she can call you at any time, in any condition, if she needs your help – no questions asked

 - making sure your child’s phone has your landline, mobile number, partner’s mobile number and other emergency contacts programmed into it

 - giving your contact details to one of your child’s friends